 Battery Bin - Good for all alkaline battery types.
 Located by the info desk, it is accessible to staff and students.
 When the bin is 3/4 full, Stamp emails firstname.lastname@example.org for a pick up.
 Another 'green' step forward!

-Green Roof - The Atrium and Prince George's Room Green Roofs are undergoing renovations to replace the growth media (material that the sedum is planted in).
+Green Roof - By and large, the 2013 Atrium and Prince George's Room Green Roofs renovation was a success.
 The original roof installation in 2009 failed in essence by disintegrating to ‘fine’ and preventing the plants from flourishing.
-In conjunction with the Department of Plant Science & Landscape Architecture, Stamp brought in The Furbish Company, an industry leader in green roof installations who began the process of removing the old growth media this week.
-The Stamp recently took delivery of 2 tons of new scientifically engineered growth media that we will be putting in place in March 2013… Stamp has also been awarded a grant from University Sustainability Fund to partner with us on re-installation of the green roofs.
-We hope to have our new and improved Green Roofs above the Atrium and PG Rooms back in place by Maryland Day.
-Once in place, Stamp has entered in to a stewardship program with Plant Science faculty and The Furbish Company to use the new system as ‘learning research labs’ for their students and which will also help to insure long term success!
+Once in place, Stamp entered in to a stewardship program with Plant Science faculty and The Furbish Company to use the new system as ‘learning research labs’ for their students and which will also help to insure long term success!

 Sustainable Carpets - The Stamp Student Union is gradually replacing carpet with a very environmentally preferable carpet that boasts various benefits.
 First, it is cleaned with only hot water – it requires no detergents or shampoos.
 This cuts down considerably on chemical use and simplifies the cleaning process.
 Second, the carpet is made of eco-friendly materials.
 The face fiber and backing are certified as Environmentally Preferable Products (EPP).
 The backing also contains bio-based renewable resources and contains 20% post consumer recycled content.
 Third, the carpet is installed with a low volatile organic compound (VOC) adhesive, which means better indoor air quality for visitors and employees of the Union.
 Fourth, at the end of its use, the carpet can be removed and recycled into new carpet, thus minimizing the amount of new material that has to be harvested or manufactured for the carpet industry